fis/nano-exporter/README.md

 node-bound metrics.
 Metrics in any files ending in `.prom` in the designated directory are included in the scrape.
-Generally you should write to a file with a different suffix (say `.prom.tmp`) and then atomically rename the file, to prevent the server for sending data from incomplete metrics files.
+Generally you should write to a file with a different suffix (say `.prom.tmp`) and then atomically rename the file, to prevent the server from sending data from incomplete metrics files.

 The implementation in this program copies the file contents directly